 Legal Intern.
 Conducted research regarding inmate reentry, veteran's rights and the rights of those living with AIDS; researched for issues involving education discrimination and eleventh amendment abrogation; wrote a research memo used in forming the official Dept. position on a constitutional issue; and organized and participated in an interagency human rights working group.
 March-May, 2012

 American Civil Liberties Union of Northern California, San Francisco, CA.

 Legal Intern.
 Research involving standing, possible due process violations in shackling immigration detainees, FOIA requests and student rights; preparation of a best practices guide for police use of electronic surveillance and technologies.
 September-November, 2011.

 Bars: Massachusetts (2014)

-Professional associations: Massachusetts LGBTQ Bar Association.
+Professional associations: Board of Directors, Massachusetts LGBTQ Bar Association.
 Co-Chair, Committee for Transgender Inclusion, Massachusetts Association of Criminal Defense Lawyers